zulip/zulip-terminal/README.md

 We consider the client to already provide a fairly stable moderately-featureful everyday-user experience.

+The current development focus is on improving aspects of everyday usage which are more commonly used - to reduce the need for users to temporarily switch to another client for a particular feature.

+Current limitations which we expect to only resolve over the long term include support for:
+* All operations performed by users with extra privileges (owners/admins)
+* Accessing and updating all settings
+* Using a mouse/pointer to achieve all actions
+* An internationalized UI

+#### Intentional differences

 The terminal client currently has a number of intentional differences to the Zulip web client:
 - Additional and occasionally *different*
   [Hot keys](https://github.com/zulip/zulip-terminal/blob/main/docs/hotkeys.md)